 Caching is all about storing copies of these pages so that when the second (and third and one millionth!) visitor arrives they see a copy of the page instead of all the work to talk to the database and build it on the spot.
 Caching comes in many different flavours.
 Years ago it was common to install plugins into WordPress that would take care of this.
 More recently it’s easier to go for hardware or network available caching.
 In English?
 Get other cloud based computer to store the copies of these pages.

-Here at The DMA we work alongside best of bread hosting outfits like WP Engine, Pagely and CloudFlare.
+We work alongside best of bread hosting outfits like WP Engine and CloudFlare.
 Together we’ve put together a WordPress tuned hosting system that can scale up to many millions of page loads each month.
 Each one them as fast as possible.

 Even on a tight budget it’s now possible to access some amazing hosting setups that will allow your content to fly, chat to our team to learn more what’s possible here.